Employment Status: Permanent – full time

 - Sound knowledge and application of the MS Office suite of applications

 The successful applicant will hold, or be able to obtain, a Working with Vulnerable People (WWVP) registration, current National Criminal Record Check and have a current driver’s license.
-All ADACAS employees are required to be fully vaccinated against COVID-19 and to receive an annual influenza immunisation.
-You will be required to verify your COVID vaccination status prior to commencing employment.
+Also, all ADACAS employees are required to be fully vaccinated against COVID-19 and be willing to have the flu vaccination each year.

 What’s on Offer